punktDe/vagrant-opnsense/README.md

 Next steps
 ----------
-You should probably install the `os-virtualbox` plugin so you can cleanly shutdown and startup the system with `vagrant halt` and `vagrant up`, respectively.
+You should install the `os-virtualbox` plugin so you can cleanly shutdown and startup the system with `vagrant halt` and `vagrant up`, respectively.

 Then probably register an SSH public key for the root user, enable root login via SSH and